Ryac1/Ryac_TW_Steamdeck_UI/README.md

 -----------------------------------
 ## Turtle WoW Launcher

+20 april 2025 update: it seems the latest version on the launcher broke it for steam. so for now use wow.exe instead..

 It is possible to use the Turtle WoW launcher.
 To do this do the following: